Forest Whitaker biography

 He has also received much critical acclaim, including a Golden Globe award and an Academy Award for his portrayal of Idi Amin in The Last King of Scotland (2006).
 Some of his memorable roles since then include Vantage Point (2008) co-starring Dennis Quaid, the voice of Ira in Where the Wild Things Are (2009), Jude Law's partner in Repo Men (2010) and an activist alongside Eva Longoria in A Dark Truth (2013).
 He also starred alongside Arnold Schwarzenegger in the 2013 action flick The Last Stand (2013).
 In 2011, he also played the recurring role of Sam Cooper in the hit television series Criminal Minds: Suspect Behavior. he even appeared in Lee Daniels' The Butler (2013) where he starred alongside Oprah Winfrey and John Cusack.
 He then he starred in Black Nativity (2013), Repentance (2014), Taken 3 (2014), and Southpaw (2015).

-More recently, the talented actor can be seen in the space drama Arrival (2016) alongside Amy Adams and Jeremy Renner, and the sci-fi reboot Rogue One: A Star Wars Story (2016) starring Felicity Jones, as well as Black Panther (2018), starring Chadwick Boseman.
+The talented actor was also seen in the space drama Arrival (2016) alongside Amy Adams and Jeremy Renner, and the sci-fi reboot Rogue One: A Star Wars Story (2016) starring Felicity Jones, as well as Black Panther (2018), starring Chadwick Boseman.